 Bottle redemption has resumed at both store locations.

-We have implemented one-way directional signage across our stores to ease the flow of traffic, reduce congestion, and further enhance social distancing among staff and customers.
+Another adjustment made during the pandemic included one-way directional signage across our stores.
+These arrows helped to ease the flow of traffic, reduce congestion, and further enhance social distancing among staff and customers.

 Self-Serve Coffee is Back

 We are now offering self-serve coffee again at our coffee bar.
-Gloves, tissue paper and hand sanitizer are encouraged when making your selection.
-Personal reusable mugs may not be used at this time.
+Gloves, tissue paper and hand sanitizer are available when making your selection.
+Personal mugs are allowed as of May 2021.